In the Apache Foundation’s own words, Spark is called “A fast and general engine for large-scale data processing.” Parsing this we get:

 We can now use that column as if it was part of the original dataset.
-Here is an example of the crosstab functionality available to the DataFrame (this is also an example something very tedious and difficult to do using straight SQL constructs):
+Here is an example of the crosstab functionality available to the DataFrame (this is also an example of something very tedious and difficult to do using straight SQL constructs):

-In addition to the commands shown above, the DataFrame object comes with a very feature rich, comprehensive API.
+In addition to the commands shown above, the DataFrame object comes with a very feature-rich, comprehensive API.
 Here is some of the available functionality: